 - Defense funding keeps us safe, but non-defense funding helps build a better society

-- Why is non-defense funding important (science or non-science)
+- Explain why non-defense funding is important (science or non-science)

 - A local example of non-defense funding includes XX (local example audience cares about) and includes science